cibgraphics/Vanilla5/README.md

 ###Features:

-* Basic HTML5 template with a header, two columns, and a footer
+* Basic HTML5 template with a header, page contents, and a footer
 * Basic CSS file set up.
 Just enter your widths, and colors.
 It doesn't do everything for you, it's just a starter file.
 * Links to jQuery and jQueryUI so you can get started right away.
 * Folders setup for images, includes, and creative.